What Can You Not Do While On The FMLA| Full Guide?

 A major restriction while on FMLA is employees taking advantage of their unpaid time off.
 Good management and HR will have measures to verify that they are using their leave time appropriately.

 This means that employees may not use their vacation time to extend weekends.
-Doing so regularly could give rise to suspicions of misuse.
+Doing so regularly could raise suspicions of misuse.

 There are ways for employers to maintain employee integrity when they are on unpaid FMLA leave.